Committee Secretary / Contact for Agendas and Minutes:

 Minutes - Assistant Registrar - Ms Lisa Williams

-1. The membership of Council is nine independent members, the Vice-Chancellor, the Pro-Vice-Chancellor (Academic), Pro-Vice-Chancellor (Research and Innovation), two members of staff appointed by ballot amongst members of the Senate (of which at least one shall be a member of the academic staff), one member of the support staff elected by those staff, two students nominated by the executive of the Students Union.
+1. The membership of Council shall always have a majority of independent members (Statute 1) and shall not exceed 25 members in total.
+For the purposes of this statement the following shall be members of Council but shall not be regarded as independent members: the Vice-Chancellor, the Provost, Pro-Vice-Chancellor Research and Innovation, two members of staff appointed by ballot amongst members of the Senate (of which at least one shall be a member of academic staff), one member of the support staff elected by those staff, two students nominated by the executive of the Students Union.

-2. Council is the appointing authority in relation to any member (other than the Vice-Chancellor or Pro-Vice-Chancellors) and must approve the appointment of any prospective members put forward by nomination or election arrangements.
+2. Council is the appointing authority in relation to any member (other than the Vice-Chancellor, Provost or Pro-Vice-Chancellor) and must approve the appointment of any prospective members put forward by nomination or election arrangements.

 3. All members of Council will be given appropriate induction on appointment.

-4. Council will appoint, from amongst its independent members, the Chair, the Deputy Chair and Treasurer.
+4. Council will appoint, from amongst its independent members, the Chair, the Deputy Chair, and Treasurer and Senior Independent Member.

-5. The Pro-Vice-Chancellors (Arts & Humanities, Science, Social Sciences and Health) are not members of Council, but attend with full speaking rights.
+5. The Pro-Vice-Chancellors with responsibility for faculties and the Pro Vice-Chancellor (Education and Student Experience) are not members of Council but attend with full speaking rights.
 They assist Council in its understanding of matters before it and proffer advice.
-They do not have a vote, and care has to be taken, particularly when the views of Council are being summarised by the Chair, that undue weight is not given to the views of the Executive Team overall because of the Pro-Vice-Chancellor’s presence in numbers.
+They do not have a vote, and care has to be taken, particularly when the views of Council are being summarised by the Chair, that undue weight is not given to the views of the Executive Team overall because of their presence in numbers.

 6. There shall be at least six ordinary meetings of the Council in each academic year, including an extended meeting to review and discuss strategy and opportunity and risk management.
 The timing of these meetings will be approved by Council.
 Council may agree additional ordinary meetings subject to at least seven days’ notice being given for such meetings.
 Extraordinary meetings may be summoned by the Chair.
 At least fourteen days’ notice shall be given for Extraordinary meetings together with information as to the items to be discussed.
 It will not be necessary to circulate all papers at the time the notice of the meeting is given.

-7. The Agenda for any meeting will include such items as may be determined appropriate by the Chief Resource Officer and University Secretary, the Vice-Chancellor or the Chair of Council, or such items as have been requested by Council.
-Agenda and papers should normally be circulated seven days before each meeting.
+8. The Agenda for any meeting will include such items as may be determined appropriate by the University Secretary, the Vice-Chancellor or the Chair of Council, or such items as have been requested by Council.
+Agenda and papers should normally be made available seven days before each meeting.

 Conduct of Business